Overcoming Poverty in Northwest Cameroon

 We till the earth to produce food in subsistent small farms.

-I Chela Richard, 34 years old husband of two wives and father of twelve children decided to enroll in the Family Farm School of Nkanchi to improve my production techniques.
-While in the family farm school I started rearing pigs in addition to the production of food crops.
-After graduating three years ago I have expanded my activities.
+I, Chela Richard, am 34-years-old.
+I have two wives, and am the father of twelve children.
+I decided to enroll in the Family Farm School of Nkanchi to improve my production techniques.
+While in the family farm school, I started rearing pigs in addition to the production of food crops.
+After graduating three years ago, I have expanded my activities.
 With profits from my pig sales, I have been able to change the roof of my family house from grass to metal.
 I have been able to pay the school fees of my children in time and their academic performances are improving.
 I also noticed that we like to eat rice in Nkanchi during feasts.
 But all the rice is bought from far places.
-So I decided to do some trials of upland rice with the help of a promoting organization.
+So, I decided to do some trials of upland rice with the help of a promoting organization.